A Guide to Stickiness: Creating a Sticky Product Users Will Love

 A guide to product stickiness

-The stickiness of your product refers to the frequency of a user’s engagement with your product.
+The of your product refers to the frequency of a user’s engagement with your product.
 A sticky product drives strong user habits and deep engagement, making it a habitual part of a user’s routine.

 Think of stickiness like a tree in the ground.
 The more a tree absorbs water and other nutrients, the more the roots grow, anchoring it firmly where it is.
 Similarly, as users engage more consistently and deeply with your product, they become experts and advocates, strengthening your product’s foothold in the market.